Pentagon Reportedly Weighing Using Nukes In Response To 'Large Cyberattacks’

 Echoing the NPR of Barack Obama’s administration, the new strategy is expected to say that nuclear weapons could be used in “extreme circumstances to defend the vital interests of the United States or its allies and partners.”
 Unlike the Obama-era strategy, however, the new draft indicates that those “extreme circumstances ... could include significant non-nuclear strategic attacks.”
 Officials told the Times that those non-nuclear attacks could include cyber ones that cause widespread destruction.

-Though the U.S. has yet to experience a truly catastrophic cyberattack, such a strike could have devastating impacts —including the destruction of a country’s infrastructure.
+Though the U.S. has yet to experience a truly catastrophic cyberattack, such a strike could have devastating impacts — including the destruction of a country’s infrastructure.

 The massive “WannaCry” cyberattack last year, which was blamed on North Korea, impacted more than 230,000 computers in 150 countries across the globe.
 Banks and universities were shut down because of the attack.
 In the U.K., hospitals were forced to shutter wards and emergency rooms.